-Sometimes you want to quote information or an idea from an author that is quoted in the book or journal article you are reading, but you have not read the orginal source.
+Sometimes you want to quote information or an idea from an author that is quoted in the book or journal article you are reading, but you have not read the original source.
 The Publication Manual of the American Psychological Association (2010) recommends locating the original source of an idea or quotation.
 However, when the original source cannot be located you will need to cite the secondary source.
 In the text of your writing provide the authors of the original source and secondary source.
 In the Reference List provide details of the book or article you read.
 The examples below are in APA Style.

 Example citing a secondary source in-text (direct quote)